nmachine-io/doc-site/docs/walkthrough/getting-started.md

 ## Step 2: Initialize a mock NMachine

 With the SDK installed, we can create a
-Kubernetes namespace with a [Master ConfigMap](/concepts/state-concept.md), which is the sole resource an NMachine needs to manage an app.
+Kubernetes namespace with a [Kamafile](/concepts/state-concept.md), which is the sole resource an NMachine needs to manage an app.
 For now, we'll use the handy `mock-install <namespace>` utility to mock one: